 To inform their choices, individuals often rely on observations of others’ behavior.
 Situations in which individuals react to an environment consisting of others who are reacting likewise give rise to complex dynamics and hard-to-predict collective outcomes.
-I like to study such phenomena of peer influence and diffusion in cultural markets because they lack almost entirely any objective standards of valuation.
+I like to study such phenomena of collective behavior, peer influence, and diffusion in cultural markets because they lack almost entirely any objective standards of valuation.
 Against the notion of “mad crowds,” I am also interested in “crowd wisdom”—the advantages of groups over individuals in decision-making.

 “Product Success in Cultural Markets: The Mediating Role of Familiarity, Peers, and Experts.”
 Poetics 51:17-36.

 This article emphasizes the uncertainty of cultural markets and thus the relevance of social valuation in disseminating new releases.
 I hypothesize that recipients of culture simplify cultural choice by reacting to easily attainable signals of product value.
 Sales data from the German book industry (2001–2006) show that, in the highly ambiguous newcomer segment, imitation and negative media steer audience attention, at times leading to unsatisfactory aggregate outcomes, i.e. ‘bad’ bestsellers.
 This paper received the Karl-Polanyi-Award in 2016.